TylerAuer/fruit/README.md

 ## Inspirations

 The original idea for the Fruit Matrix comes from [xkcd (WARNING: title includes curse word)](https://xkcd.com/388/).
-[Desmos](https://teacher.desmos.com/activitybuilder/custom/58cb067910f10b0a21d4db93) implements this on a smaller scale for teachers and the [The New York Times](https://www.nytimes.com/interactive/2017/08/09/upshot/game-of-thrones-chart.html) had a similar application for Game of Thrones.
+[Desmos](https://teacher.desmos.com/activitybuilder/custom/58cb067910f10b0a21d4db93) implements this on a smaller scale for teachers.
+The [The New York Times](https://www.nytimes.com/interactive/2017/08/09/upshot/game-of-thrones-chart.html) had a similar application for Game of Thrones characters.

 ## Technologies